 Adding location determination, in addition to sensing capability, will draw more power.
 In remote areas, where many of these devices live, GPS is the method of locating.
 Just like the frequency of sensor readings, how often GPS is used to calculate a location is an important consideration.

 After deploying a device, any firmware updates will consume battery power.
-In some LPWAN networks, Firmware Over The Air (FOTA) is not available, which sounds like a significant issue.
+In some LPWAN networks, Firmware Updates Over The Air (FUOTA) is not available, which sounds like a significant issue.
 But, if it is, what is the impact of applying an update to a battery’s life?
 Building a business case around ten-year longevity only to have a single event reduce it to seven or five can significantly impact the definition of success.

 Environmental conditions impact the lives of all batteries, particularly outdoors, where many IoT devices operate.
 Applications for monitoring conditions in fields where crops are grown are on the rise.
 These use cases are always candidates for battery-powered devices.
 To sell the idea, farmers need to know they will get the data they regularly need, with minimal impact from device non-communication.
 Ten-year battery life can be a valid selling point as long as it is realistic when the high temperatures in a field often exceed 100° F during the growing season (Or occasionally drop below freezing ).